K-P-creator/DataGenPipeline/README.md

 #   Data Collection Script Structure

+##  Usage

+First, set your CPU clock to a constant level using

+`sudo cpupower frequency-set -d <target-frequency>GHz`

+and

+`sudo cpupower frequency-set -u <target-frequency>GHz`

+Then, run the script with

+`python3 collect_all_data.py`

+Or, run each test individually with

+`python3 per_benchmark.py <benchmark index`

+---

 ##  Main script

 Runs the `per_benchmark.py` on each benchmark.
 After that finishes, appends the output data to a .csv that contains the entire dataset.